Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     }
     ```

-2. Create a command.
-    Create a command handle, and then define the command and type:
+2. Create a command with a command handle, and then set the command text and its type:

     ```c
     void